Our Guest Post Guidelines

 - You are welcome to check your post and answer comments.
 We also may answer comments.

 - You’ll always remain the author of the guest post and will be clearly identified as such.
-We will never claim authorship of the work.
+We will never claim authorship of the work or use it for any other purpose.

 - Remove deleted tweets.

-- Updated screenshots where platforms or websites have redesigned to keep them current.
+- Updated screenshots where platforms or websites have been redesigned to keep them current.

 - Tweaking minor details such as step by step instructions if the way to do it changes.